4 Tips To Simplify Your Social Media Marketing Strategy

 Win with the ROI

 The point of social media marketing is to connect with your best online audience.
-Like any business activity you invest in, it’s essential to determine whether the social media platforms you’re using are worth your time, effort and investment.
+Like any business activity you invest in, it’s essential to determine whether the social media platforms you’re using are worth your time and effort.
+Use the simple principle of return on investment (ROI) to decide where to invest business time.
 Here are some of the main points to keep in mind:

 - Compare conversion rates across all of your social media channels.

-- Compare of conversion rates and channel costs.
+- Perform a side-by-side comparison of conversion rates and channel cost.

 - Pick the single social channel that has high conversion rates and high ROI.